donfiguerres/COVID-19-Tracker-PH/README.md

 tracker are pulled from DOH's
 [data drop](https://drive.google.com/drive/folders/1ZPPcVU4M7T-dtRyUceb0pMAd8ickYf8o).

-In its current form, this project is actuallya static report generator using the DOH Data Drop as a data source.
+In its current form, this project is actually a static report generator using the DOH Data Drop as a data source.

 **Disclaimer: I am not affiliated with the DOH or any government agency.
 This is my own personal project.**